intervalia/component-build-tools/README.md

 # component-build-tools
 A set of build tools to help in the creation of components

+Used with [rollup](https://www.npmjs.com/package/rollup), these tools will allow you to process locale file and template files into a set of `.mjs` files that are importable in your script files.

+For those of you that have used [gulp-component-assembler](https://www.npmjs.com/package/gulp-component-assembler) these tools allow similar functionality but by using ES6 imports instead of defining the component through an `assembly.json` file.

 ## Install

 You need to install the component build tools in your project: